A GOOD CENTRAL POSITION ON KEFALONIA

 The history of the town goes back to Mycenaean times; some people think that Odysseus’s kingdom was Kefalonia and perhaps even the Sami area.
-In 187 BC Sami held off a Roman siege for six weeks; despite their efforts, the town was over run and the Romans occupied Kefalonia for around four hundred years.
+In 187 BC Sami held off a Roman siege for six weeks, Despite the efforts of the people of Sami, the town was over run.
+The Romans occupied Kefalonia for around four hundred years.
 Just above our villa (below the yellow unfinished house), a Roman farm was unearthed and excavated a few years ago.
 There are photos of the excavation in a blog on this website.

-Sami is also a ferry port with daily sailings to the island of Ithaca and the city of Patras on the mainland (onward for Athens and the Italian ports of Ancona, Venice, Bari and Brindisi) plus twice weekly sailings to the port of Vasiliki on Lefkada (onward for Corfu and central and northern Greece).
+Sami’s ferry port has daily sailings to the island of Ithaca and the city of Patras on the mainland (onward for Athens and the Italian ports of Ancona, Venice, Bari and Brindisi) plus twice weekly sailings to the port of Vasiliki on Lefkada (onward for Corfu and central and northern Greece).

 WHERE TO SHOP